gabe-kai/TheVassalGame/docs/design-document.md

 TheVassalGame is a persistent-world 4x RTS game inspired by Warcraft and Command & Conquer, with city simulation and tower defense elements.
 The game features a massive world (up to 4x Earth size), continuous server-side simulation, and supports multiple client detail levels.

+### Game World Context

+The planet has been slow-terraformed for millions of years inside a time-dilation field and is ready for colonization.
+The biosphere, flora, and fauna were engineered by Imperial Cultivators, and one native species was uplifted to sapience.
+Players are promising examples of this uplifted species competing to become magistrates of territories, with the goal of developing the best territory and generating/refining the most mana.
+The winner becomes the planet's ruler, and refined mana powers planetary core upgrades and a dimensional portal for colonists.

+**Note:** Additional lore and world-building details are documented in the public documentation system (lore articles).
+See `PROJECT.md` for the core background summary.

 ### Core Gameplay

 - **Primary Loop**: Resource management and building